rust-lang/wg-async/src/design_docs/async_stack_traces.md

 For example, by default we may want to only show frames in the root crate, although this may be too restrictive for large projects.
 Probably the best approach here is to extend the set of options allowed for the `RUST_BACKTRACE` environment variable to make it behave more like `RUST_LOG`.
 We could allow options such as `RUST_BACKTRACE="short,exclude=tokio::*"` to hide all frames from the `tokio` crate, or `RUST_BACKTRACE="short,include=my_crate::*"` to only show frames from `my_crate`.
+These ideas are being prototyped in the [better-backtrace] repo.

 This third option could also be implemented mostly through changes to [`_print_fmt`].
 It also gives a great deal of control.